tencent cloud

 System.out.printf("%s Receive New Messages: %s %n", Thread.currentThread().getName(), msgs);

-// Mark the message as being successfully consumed and return the consumption status
+// Mark the message as successfully consumed and return an appropriate status.

 return ConsumeConcurrentlyStatus.CONSUME_SUCCESS;